danielmoi/vim-tute/02-navigation.md

 NB. these commands are called Motion commands, and are for use in Normal Mode.

-Remember, pressing `<ESC>` will always switch the current mode to Normal Mode.
+Remember, pressing `<Esc>` will always switch the current mode to Normal Mode.

 ---
 ## By character